nsmryan/itscomputersciencetime.com/content/2023-07-09-Zig-Assembly-Look.md

 One avenue I did not pursue is vectorization.
-This is interesting in Zig because it makes SIMD a lot more approachable, so it is more likely that I would be able to vectorize and get a speedup I would not see if I wrote in C. On the other hand, I didn't write the vectored Zig code (yet...) so I don't know what the result would be.
+This is interesting in Zig because it makes SIMD a lot more approachable, so it is more likely that I would be able to vectorize and get a speedup I would not see if I wrote in C.

+I tried this in the next post.